rehierl/abstract-properties/02-basic-maths/3-2-subsequence.md

 Note that, if a sequence is formed by removing one or more elements in between the 1st and last element of the resulting sequence, then that sequence is said to have **a gap**.
-In addition to that, if `n` elements have been removed between two elements that are now adjacent (i.e. next to each other) in the subsequence, then that subsequence can be described as having **a gap of size n**.
+In addition to that, if `n` elements have been removed from in between two elements that are now adjacent (i.e. next to each other) in the subsequence, then that subsequence can be described as having **a gap of size n**.

 Note that, as a matter of clarity, a substring can be described as **a subsequence of consecutive elements**.
-Obviously, the word "consecutive" is understood to be in regards to the remaining elements within the supersequence.
+Here, the word "consecutive" is to be understood in regards to the elements within the supersequence and to point out that no element was removed from in between the remaining elements.

 <!-- ======================================================================= -->
 ## strict/proper-subsequence-of